 Hear what past participants have to say about my workshops.

-Other workshops are run throughout the year and generally on demand.
-If you are wanting to learn something in particular please drop me an email.
+Other beekeeping training workshops are run throughout the year and generally on demand.
+If you are wanting to learn something, in particular, please drop me an email.

 1. Step A- Beginners in Beekeeping